Browser-in-the-loop testing: Playwright + Chrome DevTools MCP + Codex CLI

 Coding agents write code they cannot see running.
 They generate a component, commit it, and hope the browser agrees.
-Browser-in-the-loop testing closes that gap by giving Codex CLI real-time access to browser state through two complementary MCP servers: Playwright MCP for driving user interactions and Chrome DevTools MCP for deep inspection and debugging 12.
-This article walks through a unified configuration that registers both servers in Codex CLI, explains when each tool fires, and demonstrates an end-to-end workflow that takes a feature from code generation through visual verification and performance audit — all within a single agent session.
+Browser-in-the-loop testing closes that gap by giving Codex CLI real-time access to browser state through two complementary MCP servers: Playwright MCP (v0.0.75) for driving user interactions and Chrome DevTools MCP (v0.21) for deep inspection and debugging12.
+Together they form a generate-drive-inspect loop that keeps the agent inside a single session from code generation through visual verification and performance audit.

 Playwright MCP and Chrome DevTools MCP solve different problems.
-Playwright is in the business of driving a browser; Chrome DevTools MCP is in the business of debugging one 3.
+Playwright drives a browser; Chrome DevTools MCP debugs one3.

 | Capability | Playwright MCP | Chrome DevTools MCP |